AuroraDoesCode/t7-compiler-custom/README.md

 SyGnUs for his CoD knowledge\
 Original Black Ops 2 Compiler crew for their research\
 Scrappy for livesplit builtin\
-MFahim for assisting in identification of Nahimic OSD incompatibility.
+MFahim for assisting in identification of Nahimic OSD incompatibility.\
+Ate47 for his work adding ColdWar injection support, BO4 Detours, & more\
+Scroptss for the updated BO3 Offsets